 Paulette Bentham (our founder member) was a community minded mother and former teacher lived in the ex-mining village of Cheslyn Hay with her husband Tom and their young family.

-During the mid-70’s Paulette and a group of likeminded friends began helping infirm and housebound neighbours in the Cheslyn Hay & Gt Wyrley with day-to-day needs like shopping, prescription etc.
+During the mid-70’s Paulette and a group of like minded friends began helping infirm and housebound neighbours in the Cheslyn Hay & Great Wyrley with day-to-day needs like shopping, prescription etc.

 A place to pop in & chat came next when a short term lease was obtained at 33 High St C/Hay due for demolition.

-From there to a portacabin on C/Hay Recreation Ground where the group’s work was beginning to be recognised – transport to hospital & doctor’s appointment and social visiting and gardening services for local residents began.
+From there to a portacabin on Cheslyn Hay Recreation Ground where the group’s work was beginning to be recognised transport to hospital & doctor’s appointment and social visiting and gardening services for local residents began.

 Over the years LDVHC and its volunteers have attained numerous awards for services to the community including the NHS South Staffordshire Primary Care Trust Patients Choice Award.
 But our most valued recognition was being awarded The Queen’s Award for Volunteering in 2010.
 Something of which all our volunteers are very proud.